kinode-dao/kinode-book/src/cookbook/publish_to_web.md

 ```

 This will serve the `index.html` in the specified folder at the home path of your process.
-If your process is called `main:my_package:myusername.os` and your Kinode is running locally on port 8080,
+If your process is called `main:my-package:myusername.os` and your Kinode is running locally on port 8080,
-then the UI will be served at `http://localhost:8080/main:my_package:myusername.os`.
+then the UI will be served at `http://localhost:8080/main:my-package:myusername.os`.

 `serve_ui` takes five arguments: the process' `&Address`, the name of the folder inside `pkg` that contains the `index.html` and other associated UI files, whether the UI requires authentication, whether the UI is local-only, and the path(s) on which to serve the UI (usually `["/"]`).
 By convention, this is the `ui` directory inside of the `pkg` directory that will be uploaded when you install the process.